Licensing Act 2003

 - a performance of dance; and

-- entertainment of a similar description (for example, a circus).
+- entertainment of a similar description.

 How long is a Premises Licence valid?